Backing up and Restoring Cisco Unified Communications Manager

 18. Click Enable Schedule at the bottom of the screen.

-19. Click Save button and then the Ok button on the warning screen.
+19. Click the Save button and then the Ok button on the warning screen.

 20. From the menu, select Backup > Manual Backup.